justinmklam/personal-blog/content/posts/2025/08/handwired-skeletyl/index.md

 The wiring followed a basic row/column matrix, where the diodes were connected along the rows, and the remaining switch legs were wired directly together in columns.

 On the MCU, the pins required were:
-- Switch matrix, 4 rows x 5 columns = 9 GPIO pins
+- Switch matrix, 4 rows x 5 columns = **9 GPIO pins**
-- TRS connector (soft serial) = 1 GPIO pin, VCC, GND
+- TRS connector (soft serial) = **1 GPIO pin, VCC, GND**

 ![RP2040 Pinout.](rp2040.png "Waveshare|https://www.waveshare.com/rp2040-zero.htm")

-It didn't really matter which pins I used for the cols/rows, but these are the ones I chose which were then mapped to the QMK like so (full config [below](#qmk)):
+In order for both sides to communicate with each other, there are a few different ways that [QMK supports](https://docs.qmk.fm/features/split_keyboard).
+I opted for the simplest of using soft serial so only three wires were required.
+For the [RP2040](https://docs.qmk.fm/platformdev_rp2040), the soft serial pin (using the PIO driver) needed to be `GP1`.

+For the matrix columns and rows, I chose the pins on the right side to make it a bit easier to assemble.
+Any valid pins can be used, as long as they're mapped correctly in the QMK `keyboard.json`, where mine looks something like this (full configuration [below](#qmk)).

 ```json
 	...